peterdsharpe/NeuralFoil/README.md

 #### Geometry Parameterization

+As a user, you can give an airfoil in many different formats - for example, as a set of $(x,y)$ coordinates, as a .dat file, or as an AeroSandbox `Airfoil` object.
+However, under the hood, NeuralFoil parameterizes the airfoil geometry using the CST (Kulfan) parameterization.
+(You can also directly pass in Kulfan parameters if preferred.)

-The airfoil shape fed into NeuralFoil is in the form of an 8-parameter-per-side CST (Kulfan) parameterization, with Kulfan's added leading-edge-modification (LEM) and trailing-edge thickness parameter.
+The airfoil shape fed into NeuralFoil's neural networks is in the form of an 8-parameter-per-side CST (Kulfan) parameterization, with Kulfan's added leading-edge-modification (LEM) and trailing-edge thickness parameter.
 This gives a total of (8 * 2 + 1 + 1) = 18 parameters to describe a given airfoil shape.

 <p align="center">
 	<img src="./media/kulfan_parameterization_illustration.svg" width="1000" />